-Unfortunately, a number of the debate has been sidetracked with the aid of a false impression of how the statute works and a recent court docket case that interpreted it.
-Section 230 is one of the maximum important laws of the history of the Internet, and earlier than we amend the statute to restoration troubles, we want to recognize precisely what the issues are.
+Congress has spent much of the past year grappling with a heartbreakingly difficult difficulty: sufferers who are prohibited from using Section 230 of the Communications Decency Act websites where they were intercourse-trafficked.
+Unfortunately, much of the debate has been sidetracked by a false impression of how the statute works and a recent court docket case that interpreted it.
+Section 230 is one of the maximum importantInternet’s history.
+We want to recognize the precise issues before we amend the statute to restoration troubles.

-Outrage and requires reform
+Outrage and requires reform.

 More troubling to me, as a professor who has studied the overall benefits of Section 230, is the broader dialogue that this debate has triggered inside the media and technology policy network.
 Some have argued we must restate the purpose or scope of Section 230 as a whole, properly outside of the intercourse trafficking trouble.
 Is the immunity so huge that it would guard an internet site that actively contributes to the advent of illegal content?

-Absolutely now not.
+Now not.
 The First Circuit’s choice was an outlier for two reasons.

-For a website or other online service to acquire Section 230 immunity, courts require them to demonstrate 3 factors of the twenty-six words in Section 230: (1) that they’re an interactive pc service; (2) that the facts at problem inside the lawsuit turned into supplied by way of another fact content material company; and (three) that the lawsuit treats the defendant because the writer or speaker of facts.
+Second—and right here is wherein we get into the felony weeds—the First Circuit’s opinion did not address a controversy that thoroughly may want to have led to an end that Backpage turned into now not entitled to Section 230 immunity.
+For a website or other online service to acquire Section 230 immunity, courts require them to demonstratethree3 factors of the twenty-six words in Section 230: (1) that they’re an interactive pc service; (2) that the facts at problem inside the lawsuit turned into supplied by way of another fact content material company; and (three) that the lawsuit treats the defendant because of the writer or speaker of facts.

-Plaintiffs an increasing number of have had a few fulfillment in arguing that the internet site—and no longer a third birthday celebration—changed into the facts content issuer.
-Section 230 defines “information content material issuer” as “any person or entity this is responsible, in whole or in an element, for the advent or development of information provided via the Internet or any other interactive pc provider.”
-So plaintiffs argue that the website come what may contribute to illegal user content, as a minimum in the element, and consequently cannot claim immunity.
+There is no dispute that Backpage and different websites are interactive pc services.
+The demanding situations in section 230 commonly cognizance of one or both of the opposite prongs.
+An increasing number of, Plaintiffs have had a few fulfillment in arguing that the internet site—and no longer a third birthday celebration—changed into the facts content issuer.
+Section 230 defines “information content material issuer” as “any person or entity this is responsible, in whole or in an element, for the advent of the development of information provided via the Internet or any other interactive pc provider.”
+So plaintiffs argue that the website comes what may contribute to illegal user content, as a minimum in the element, and cannot claim immunity.